 Here are some more Space-inspired treats to include in the fun:

-Explore the world beyond with Out of this World activities
+Explore the world beyond with A FUN SPACE ACTIVITY PACK

 I’m sure the kids will enjoy making these beautiful Galaxy tea light holders as well.